 In order to fully enforce safeguarding and filtering tools, it is necessary to lock the Chromebook to only the Streetly Academy accounts whilst the student is studying at Streetly.

-What happens if I buy a £199 Chromebook and then my Son/Daughter doesn’t become a Streetly Academy Student?
+What happens if I buy a £250 Chromebook and then my Son/Daughter leaves the Academy early in Year 7?

-As the School subsides the Chromebook you may be asked to pay the difference between the sale price and the amount the School has subsidised it for.
+As the Academy subsides the Chromebook you may be asked to pay the difference between the sale price and the amount the Academy has subsidised it for.

 Unfortunately there is currently no option to pay in instalments.